IRB racing: Surf rescue

 Surf Rescue is a competitive event requiring only one driver, one crew person and the patient.
 This race simulates the most basic form of rescue: to pick up a single patient in trouble.

 The race starts with the boat positioned on the shore line, nose facing out to sea.
 As viewed from the beach, the patient is placed to the right of a buoy positioned approximately 140 metres directly out from the shore.
 On initial firing of the starter's gun, driver and crew proceed to drag the craft to an appropriate depth.
 The crew person holds the boat steady, allowing the driver to jump in and start the motor.
 The moment the motor fires up, the crew person jumps inside the boat, grabs the rope handle, and positions themselves to be ready for the patient pick up.
 The boat will now be in full operation and heading toward the patient as fast as possible.
 Depending on surf conditions, the driver and crew person may need to negotiate breaking waves, in which case the crew person must clamber as far forward on the bow pontoon as possible to ensure the boat does not flip but punches through the wave instead.

 Once the craft is within 10 metres of the patient, the driver will back the speed off slightly while the crew person leans out across the port side pontoon, preparing their left arm to form a solid hook.
 In preparation for pick-up, the patient links both hands in a loop above their head.
 Precision positioning by the driver is required to ensure the craft comes up just next to the patient so that the crew person may hook the patient and pull them into the boat.
 The driver then turns sharply around the buoy and the entire team prepares for a quick dash back to the shore by ducking down into the boat as far as possible to reduce their wind resistance.
 During the return to shore, the driver will usually travel at top speed, popping over breaking waves and driving down the face of spilling waves.
 As the craft hits the beach, the driver must 'kill', or stop, the motor, exit the boat and make a final dash to the finish line to complete the race.

-The Surf Rescue is performed in both male and female categories and is the most anticipated and fiercely competitive event of the entire carnival.
+The Surf Rescue is performed in both male and female categories.